opqrstuvcut/BertMouth/README.md

 token_B,1 tokenB,2 ... tokenB,Bn
 ︙
 ```
-Each row is tokenized by a tokenizer which used pretraining.
+Each row is tokenized by a tokenizer which is used in pretraining.

 Training data example:
 ```